 (ii) the ‘fundamental illogicality’

-A sufficient contribution – evidence vs extradition
+‘Causal contribution’ – evidence vs extradition

 Fixing a hole?

 This case has been decided in favour of Ms. Elgizouli – the evidentiary assistance to the US without any assurances was unlawful under the DPA.
 The director of Reprieve, an intervening NGO in the case, has heralded the judgment as a ‘landmark (…), an excellent result for anyone who cares about the rule of law and Britain’s long-standing opposition to the death penalty.’
-But it is important to consider what would have happened if the case had not concerned personal data, and if the DPA had not been applicable.
+But it is important to consider what would have happened if the case had not concerned the processing of personal data, and if the DPA had not been applicable.
 This is not merely an academic question.
 There are many more situations in which states can assist others in cases where the death penalty may be imposed, or, more broadly, the administration of criminal justice in violation of the right to be free from torture or from unlawful detention.
-Even broader still, states can assist others – not always intentionally – in many other situations where fundamental human rights are at stake.
+Even broader still, states can assist other actors – not always intentionally – in many other situations where fundamental human rights are at stake.
 Outside the jurisdictional reach of the ECHR and its member states, victims of grave human rights abuses are generally left without recourse.

-Public international law presents us with – for want of a better word – a patchwork of rules preventing one form of assistance or another.
+Public international law presents us with a patchwork of rules preventing one form of assistance or another.
 From the Soering principle in the context of extradition to the EU Anti-Torture Regulation or the prohibition of allowing arms transfers to states where there is a risk of violations of international humanitarian or human rights law in the Arms Trade Treaty; these rules all prohibit specific acts of assistance.
 Customary international law offers a catch-all rule, reflected in article 16 of the ILC Articles on State Responsibility, prohibiting the assistance to the internationally wrongful act of another with knowledge of the circumstances.
 But besides the high cognitive standard, there is another limitation, which is illustrated by this case: the imposition of the death penalty is not an internationally wrongful act for the US.
 This is in fact the ‘reverse’ situation of article 16 paragraph (b), which requires that the act would be internationally wrongful if committed by that state.
 Can it be so, under international law and in principle, that the lawfulness of the provision of assistance is wholly dependent on the specific legal regime that applies to the case at hand?